PirateNetwork/pirate/README_offline_transaction_signing.md

       ~/.komodo/PIRATE -- Contains your wallet and the blockchain

   Note: Significant improvements were made in version 5.6, that is not compatible
         with 5.5 or older.
-As soon as it's out of 'dev' and officially released we recommend that you upgrade to it.
-Version 5.6 is avalible in the github 'dev' branch
+We recommend that you always run the latest release.

 4.2 First run
     From a terminal console, launch the application: pirate-qt